-Pregnant Yoga Tips And Benefits
+Pregnancy Yoga Tips And Benefits

 The Benefits of Pregnancy Yoga

 One benefit of doing pregnant yoga is that it can help you to increase flexibility, which can help to create more space for the baby.
 It can help to get rid of some of the pain that comes with fetal growth that many women experience.

-For many women, pregnancy can be a stressful time, and yoga can help to at least provide a temporary relief for some of the stress they are going through, which is beneficial for women and for their baby.
+For many women, pregnancy can be a stressful time, and yoga can help to at least provide temporary relief for some of the stress they are going through, which is beneficial for women and for their babies.

 Pregnant yoga also teaches a lot about breathing and meditation.
 These two things can be invaluable when women go through labor and delivery.
 With the right breathing and movements from yoga, many women are able to get through delivery with less pain without having to take drugs.

 Yoga can help them more easily get into shape after pregnancy, it can help them to keep good posture, and can also improve their sleep.

-Yoga poses like the Triangle, Pigeon, and Warrior II are poses that can open up your hips, making the birth easier for you.
+Yoga poses like the Triangle, Pigeon, and Warrior II are poses that can open up your hips, making birth easier for you.
 You’ll find video clips showing many prenatal yoga poses here.

-The second trimester is one of the best times to practice yoga, since you are past some of the morning sickness, yet you are not in the huge-feeling last months of pregnancy.
+The second trimester is one of the best times to practice yoga since you are past some of the morning sickness, yet you are not in the huge-feeling last months of pregnancy.

 It’s a good idea to continue using poses that open the hips, like the Knee to Ankle, and previously mentioned poses.
 Using positions that are on all fours, such as Cat-Cow, is also great for keeping your baby in the right birth position.

-Although you’ll be bigger and feeling less than graceful during the third trimester, there are still some great pregnant yoga positions that you can do.
-Just avoid holding poses too long and sure something to provide you some balance when doing standing poses.
+Although you’ll be bigger and feeling less than graceful during the third trimester, there are still some great yoga positions that you can do.
+Just avoid holding poses for too long and make sure you have something to provide you some balance when doing standing poses.